myparcelnl/woocommerce/readme.txt

 == Screenshots ==

-1. Export or print MyParcel label per order
+1. Export or print myparcel label per order
-2. Bulk export or print MyParcel labels
+2. Bulk export or print myparcel labels
 3. Change the shipment options for an order
 4. MyParcel actions on the order overview page
-5. MyParcel information on the order details page
+5. Myparcel information on the order details page

 == Changelog ==

-= 3.2.0 (2019-12-23) =
-* Fix: Since November is it no longer possible to use pickup express.

 = 3.1.8 (2019-11-12) =
 * Fix: Check if there is connection with MyParcel

 = 3.1.7 (2019-07-16) =
-* Fix: Search in order grid MyParcel shipment
+* Fix: Search in order grid myparcel shipment
 * Fix: More than 5 products for World shipments

 = 3.1.6 (2019-07-04) =